Rosehip Oil Vs Jojoba Oil

 That shelf life looks almost impossible when compared to rosehip oil, which has a shelf life of only 6 months.

-Verdict: If you’re looking for an oil that can last you a long time, and that you can buy in bulk with confidence, go to jojoba oil.
-For those who aren’t worried about shorter shelf life, rosehip oil is a great choice.
+Verdict: If you’re looking for an oil that can last a long time and can be purchased in bulk with confidence, consider jojoba oil.

 Summary